wendy039474/IDD-Fa19-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+For Arduino analog pin, it has 10-bit resolution cabable of reaing 0-1023; however, to be byte-sized, it mean having 8-bit resolution cabable of reaing 0-255.
+To get byte-sized from Arduino analog pins, we can do mapping for 0-1023 to 0-255 as lowing the resolution.
+For analog data from the I2C device. we should be able to do the same way.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**